hldohaga/upfnabp/litlead.md

 The papers were reviewed by the author only.

-The data sought were odds ratios for the effect of UPF or sodium on blood pressure.
+The data sought were odds ratios for the effect of UPF or sodium on blood pressure and outcomes of systematic reviews.

 There is risk of bias due to the single reviewer approach.

-There is little homogeneity of approach to reporting exposure or outcome making it difficult to compare items directly.
+There is some heterogeneity of approach to reporting exposure or outcome making it difficult to compare items directly.

 ## Search results